iclighthouse/ICDex-Trader/docs/Guide_for_SNS_treasury.md

 ## 4. SNS Treasury funds transferred to the Trader canister.

 ## 5. The operator adds liquidity or creates a buy wall.

+If no operators are set up, the SNS proposal can call them directly.

 (The unit of `amount` is the smallest_unit of token)